rowierosen/CS3-DS4002/README.md

-# 🎬 Can You Judge a Movie's Success by Its Poster?
+# Can You Judge a Movie's Success by Its Poster?
 ### DS 4002 Case Study by Rowan Rosenblum

 ![Movie Poster Analysis](SUPPLEMENTAL_MATERIALS/poster_collage.png)

 ## Overview

-This case study challenges you to investigate whether the visual characteristics of a movie poster — its color palette, brightness, saturation, and number of faces — can predict worldwide box office revenue.
+This case study challenges you to investigate whether the visual characteristics of a movie poster, its color palette, brightness, saturation, and number of faces, can predict worldwide box office revenue.
 Using a dataset of ~1,000 films with pre-extracted poster features, you will perform exploratory data analysis, build regression models, and evaluate predictive performance.

 ---